rui-huang-opt/pdra/README.md

 # python co_production.py
 ```

-**Note:** Since the code utilizes multiprocessing, we recommend running it on a Linux system as it handles multiprocessing more efficiently..
+**Note:** Since the code utilizes multiprocessing, we recommend running it on a Linux system as it handles multiprocessing more efficiently.